teuben/teunix/Install/Linux_U20.04.md

   Rejected : adding explicit view, screen not available ! :  "HDMI-2"
 - sometimes installing a new app will result in mime-types  to get messed up.
 More than once I got surprises when i wanted to open a URL (.html file) or PDF file.
+- sticky windows from digikam (typically when the editor saved an image) .
+7.0.0-beta3 flatpak. not sure if 6.4 does it.

 ## Solved Issues